Aaromxj/SrSeg/README.md

 1. The code is a example for Potsdam.
 2. The code to estimate down-sampling kernel is from KernelGAN.
 3. The code for image super-resolution is from EDSR-PyTorch.
-4. The dataset can be downloaded from .
+4. The dataset can be downloaded from https://pan.baidu.com/s/1eboZS8bpqh6ET7Km9vTArg (password:rftx).